HayMax advice: Gardening with allergies

 Female plants don’t produce pollen, and they might even mop up some of the pollen produced elsewhere in your garden.

-But how do you figure out which plants are female?
+How do you know which plants are female?

 Very often the seedless or fruitless plants in your garden centre will be the males, so if you're looking for a female, fruity or seedy varieties are a good bet.